 You know you love them.
 Savory Asian pork dumplings.
 One taste and you’re immediately smitten.
-No-one can resist these succulent porky bites and since the Chinese New Year starts on February 8th – making a batch is almost required.
+No-one can resist these succulent porky bites and believe it or not, you can make them at home.
+From scratch.
+I’ll show you how.

 My favorite version, comes from Chef Anita Lo.
 Her authentic method yields exactly what I expect from a steamed pork gyoza or crispy dim sum.
 Incidentally, I like them steamed and fried so there’s instructions for both in the recipe below.